 There have been significant changes to the death penalty over the last thousand years.
-As debates continues around the world, here are 11 facts about the death penalty that you should know.
+As debates continue around the world, here are some facts about the death penalty that you should know.

 Warning: this article contains material that some readers may find distressing.

 Based on available technology and culture, the methods of execution can vary between different regions.
 Hanging, beheading, lethal injections, and firing squads are some of the standard tactics used for execution.
 However, a man in Saudi Arabia was recently beheaded and put on display in a practice known as crucifixion.

 2. No one’s really too certain about China’s execution status.

 China is known for keeping the number of people it executes a secret.
 Researchers use media sources that are reliable along with human rights groups to estimate the number of executions in China.
 According to these sources, thousands of criminals are killed each year.

 There was a show called the Saturday Night Death Row Chat Show in China until 2012, where millions of people across the Henan Province in China tune in to watch a talk show where murderers are interviewed before they were executed.

 4. Very few people sentenced to death actually get executed.